eswdd/disco/socket-perf-testing/socket-perf-testing-service/socket-perf-testing-launcher/src/main/resources/README.txt

 1. bash$ mkdir -p logs; bin/socketTestServer.sh <concurrencyOfUpdates> <numHeaps> <updatesPerHeap> <numPushProcessingThreads> <socketServerPoolSize>

 Server will startup on port 9003 and initialise the heaps.
-Once cougar has started:
+Once disco has started:

 **** COUGAR HAS STARTED ****